 Direct industry experience or transferrable management experience for the buyer(s).

-Personal credit score minimum 650 for all guarantors.
+Personal credit score minimum of 650 for all guarantors.

 The SBA rules require borrowers to pledge all available collateral to secure the loan.
 This includes all business assets and all personal assets of guarantors up to 100% of Loan to Discounted Collateral Value (LTDCV).